Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Fourier-Mukai loci and birational equivalence

 Now, since $\spec^\fm \cal T$ admits an open cover by spaces of the form $\spec_{\tens_{X,\eta}} \iso X$ and each $X \in \FM \cal T$ has same dimension $n$ (e.g. \cite{Kawamata2002DEquivalenceAK}*{Theorem 1.4}), we see that

-\end{proof} \begin{remark} Should a reader gets confused with the proof or wants more geometric interpretation, the following interpretation may help: We may think of $\spec^\fm \cal T$ as a scheme obtained by gluing Fourier-Mukai partners of $\cal T$ by using the birational maps associated to birational equivalences between them and the underlying topological space "happens to be" homeomorphic to a subspace of $\spec _\vartriangle \cal T$. \end{remark} \begin{corollary} Let $\cal T$ be a triangulated category with $X \in \FM \cal T$ with ample (anti-)canonical bundle.
+\end{proof} \begin{remark} Should a reader get confused with the proof or want more geometric interpretation, the following interpretation may help: We may think of $\spec^\fm \cal T$ as a scheme obtained by gluing Fourier-Mukai partners $X$ and $Y$ of $\cal T$ by using the birational maps associated to birational equivalences (and their inverses) between $\perf X$ and $\perf Y$.
+The underlying topological space "happens to be" homeomorphic to the Fourier-Mukai locus $\spc^\fm \cal T$ whose topology indeed agrees with the subspace topology in $\spc_\vartriangle \cal T$ by \cite{ito2024new}*{\href{https://arxiv.org/pdf/2405.16776}{Proposition 4.2.}}. \end{remark} \begin{corollary} Let $\cal T$ be a triangulated category with $X \in \FM \cal T$ with ample (anti-)canonical bundle.
 Then as schemes, we have